Department of Environmental Studies

 Environmental Education and Interpretation

-Discover and design impactful ways to connect people with science and natural and built environments so they can collaborate to care for our places.
+Discover and design impactful ways to connect diverse learners with science and natural and built environments so that they can collaborate to care for our places.

 Our courses demonstrate the interconnectedness of environmental concerns.

-Students will take courses that reflect the interdisciplinary and holistic nature of Environmental Education & Interpretation professions, and become well-grounded in field biology, ecology, and varied environmental sciences.
-Additional learning is in the social sciences, environmental studies and humanities.
+Students will take courses that reflect the interdisciplinary and holistic nature of EE&I professions, and become well-grounded in field biology, ecology, and varied environmental sciences.
+Additional learning is in the social sciences, environmental studies, and humanities.
 This major inspires students to develop experiential education programs and materials that create meaningful learning for diverse audiences.
 These inclusive approaches foster environmental literacy, stewardship and community engagement in ways that create a more equitable, sustainable future.

 Minors include: Environmental Policy and Communication, Recreation Resource and Protected Area Management, Environmental Writing and Rhetoric, Food Studies, Marine Science, and Renewable Energy.

-Students gain real-world experiences and experiential STEM teaching and learning.
+Students gain real-world experiences in EE&I and experiential STEM teaching and learning.

 We prepare students for employment in nonformal and informal education and interpretation.

 Our alumni easily land positions in a wide array of places.
-Graduates have found richly satisfying careers in nature centers, zoos, aquaria, botanic gardens, parks, urban youth centers, early childhood learning programs, wilderness areas, federal and state agencies, non-profit organizations focused on conservation and/or environmental justice, museums, community gardens, and travel/ecotourism industries.
+Graduates have found richly satisfying careers in nature centers, zoos, aquaria, botanic gardens, parks, urban youth centers, early childhood learning programs, wilderness areas, federal and state agencies (such as the National Park Service or New York State Department of Environmental Conservation), non-profit organizations focused on conservation and/or environmental justice, museums, community gardens, and travel/ecotourism industries.
 A growing number of job postings exist doing media design and writing with private consulting companies, crafting graphic design work within agencies or organizations, and providing visitor information specially for social media or even film.

-Our Environmental Education & Interpretation major can also serve as a valuable springboard to enter graduate programs in K-12 science teaching, early childhood nature education, or other formal education professions.
+Our EE&I major can also serve as a valuable springboard to enter graduate programs in K-12 science teaching, early childhood nature education, or other formal education professions.

 Environmental Education and Interpretation Degree Outcomes